Burhanuddin Rabbani: Assassination

 Rabbani was killed in a suicide bombing at his home in Kabul on 20 September 2011, his 71st birthday.
 Two men posing as Taliban representatives approached him to offer a hug and detonated their explosives.
 At least one of them had hidden the explosives in his turban.
 The suicide bomber claimed to be a Taliban commander, said he bore a "very important and positive message" from Taliban leaders in Pakistan, and said he wanted to "discuss peace" with Rabbani.
 Four other members of Afghanistan's High Peace Council were also killed in the blast.
 Rabbani was buried in the Wazir Akbar Khan cemetery.

 Afghan officials blamed the Quetta Shura, which was the leadership of the Afghan Taliban allegedly hiding in the affluent Satellite Town of Quetta in Pakistan.
 The Pakistani government confirmed that Rabbani's assassination was linked to Afghan refugees in Pakistan.
 A senior Pakistani official stated that over 90% of terrorist attacks in Pakistan were traced back to Afghan elements and that their presence in the country was "an important issue for [peace in] Pakistan" and "a problem for Afghanistan".
 Pakistani foreign minister Hina Rabbani Khar stated that Pakistan was "not responsible if Afghan refugees crossed the border and entered Kabul, stayed in a guest house and attacked Professor Rabbani".

 In 2011, just days before he died, Rabbani was trying to persuade Islamic scholars to issue a religious edict denouncing suicide bombings.
 The former president's 28-year-old daughter said in an interview that her father died shortly after he spoke at a conference on "Islamic Awakening" in Tehran.
 "Right before he was assassinated, he talked about the suicide bombing issue," Fatima Rabbani told Reuters.
 "He called on all Islamic scholars in the conference to release a fatwa" against the tactic.

 Government minister Nematullah Shahrani said Rabbani is irreplaceable because "he had relations with all these tribes."

 United States President Barack Obama and several NATO military leaders condemned the assassination.
 Japan also offered its condolences at the Sixty-sixth session of the United Nations General Assembly.
 Afghan President Hamid Karzai cut short his trip for the General debate of the sixty-sixth session of the United Nations General Assembly following Rabbani's assassination.
 Rabbani's son Salahuddin then took over chairmanship of the High Peace Council from his father.

+Books and booklets

+Rabbi had written books and booklets in both Dari and Pashto, including: